Gajah Mada

 Gajah Mada (c.
 1290 – c.
-1364), also known as Jirnnodhara, was a powerful military leader and Mahapatih (the approximate equivalent of a modern prime minister) of the Javanese empire of Majapahit during the 14th century.
+1364), also known as Jirnnodhara, was a powerful military leader and mahapatih of the Javanese empire of Majapahit during the 14th century.
 He is credited in Old Javanese manuscripts, poems, and inscriptions with bringing the empire to its peak of glory.

-He delivered an oath called Sumpah Palapa, in which he vowed to live an ascetic lifestyle by not consuming food containing spices until he had conquered all of the Southeast Asian archipelago of Nusantara for Majapahit.
+He delivered an oath called Sumpah Palapa, in which he vowed not to rest until he had conquered all of the Southeast Asian archipelago of Nusantara for Majapahit.
 During his reign, the Hindu epics, including the Rāmāyana and the Mahābhārata, became ingrained in the Javanese culture and worldview through the performing arts of wayang kulit (“leather puppets”).
 He is considered an important national hero in modern Indonesia, as well as a symbol of patriotism and national unity.
 Historical accounts of his life, political career, and administration are taken from several sources, mainly the Pararaton ("The Book of Kings"), the Nagarakretagama (a Javanese-language eulogy), and an inscription dating from the mid-14th century.

 Depiction

 Much of the modern popular depiction of Gajah Mada derives from the imagination of Mohammad Yamin in his 1945 book Gajah Mada: Pahlawan Persatuan Nusantara.
 One day in the 1940s, Yamin visited Trowulan, the site of the capital city of the former Majapahit kingdom.
 He found fragments of terracotta, one of which was a piggy bank in the form of the face of a man with a stocky face and curly hair.
 Based on the look on the piggy bank's face, Yamin interpreted this as the face of Gajah Mada, the unifier of the archipelago.
-Yamin then asked the artist Henk Ngantung to make the terracotta-like painting.
+Yamin then asked the artist Henk Ngantung to make a painting based on the terracotta fragment.
 The painting was displayed as the cover of Yamin's book.
 Many people disagree with Yamin's opinion because it is impossible for the face of a figure as big as Gajah Mada to be displayed in a piggy bank.
 Such a portrayal is considered an insult because usually the state leaders during the Hindu-Buddhist era, including Majapahit, were made in effigy as statues.
 Some even believe that the face was none other than Yamin's own face.

 Another illustration of the historical Gajah Mada, different from Yamin's, is the result of research at the University of Indonesia by archaeologist Agus Aris Munandar.
 He interpreted that Gajah Mada was depicted as Bima in wayang shadow-puppet shows, with a transverse mustache.
 In popular depiction, Gajah Mada is mostly shown bare-chested, wearing a sarong, and using a weapon in the form of a kris.
 While this may have been true on civilian duties, his official outfit might have been different: a Sundanese patih explained in the kidung Sundayana that Gajah Mada wore a gold-embossed karambalangan (breastplate) and was armed with a gold-layered spear and a shield full of diamond decoration.